filipsPL/annapurna/README.md

 ##### Ligand poses

 AnnapuRNA accepts many file formats, such as sdf, mol2, mol, pdb, or any other [understood by the OpenBabel](http://openbabel.org/docs/current/FileFormats/Overview.html).
 Extensively tested on sdf files.

+If your input file contains more than one compound (i.e., chemical compound with unique structure), please make sure that each of compounds has an unique name/title.

 ### Scoring models